GetJoeMalone/Retailer-Online-Order-Analysis/README.md

 3. Getting new customers
    Iceland, Finland, Norway, Sweden and Denmark represent markets where the retailer has a fair amount of sales, but would be great areas to target new customers as they have high average household incomes

-5. finding new products to carry
+5. Finding new products to carry